 Many patients will come to you with multiple problems they'd like to address with functional medicine.

-They might have arthritis, chronic indigestion, and regular migraines, but your initial blood work might discover a host of other issues that should be addressed.
-It's great that you've uncovered other areas you can work on with your patient, but it's important to address the pain that brought them to your office in the first place.
+Their initial blood work might discover a host of other issues that should be addressed.
+It's great that you've uncovered areas you can work on with your patient, but it's important to address the issue that brought them to your office in the first place.

 Give them something tangible